Christopherfrommaine/rustplot/README.md

 ```
 creates an ArrayPlotBuilder instance.

 You can then set options for it such as title, axes, output size, and more (depending on the type of plot).
-Finally, you can call .print() or .as_string() or .pyplot() (for only some plot types) to print it to the standard output, or return the plot as a string, or display an interactive window with matplotlib, respectively.:
+Finally, you can call .print() or .as_string() or .pyplot() to print it to the standard output, or return the plot as a string, or display an interactive window with matplotlib, respectively.

+For example:
 ```
 use cgrustplot::{
       plots::array_plot::{array_plot, bin_arr},